Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 |---|---|---|

 Medication kills adult worms but doesn’t instantly eliminate eggs on skin or surfaces.
-That’s why treating all household members simultaneously is crucial—even those without symptoms—to prevent reinfection cycles.
+That’s why healthcare providers often recommend treating household members at the same time, especially when reinfection keeps happening or more than one person has symptoms.

 Lifestyle Adjustments During Treatment Periods